drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/4_spies/2_object_method_spies.md

 // method was called with 3 args, but one of them is incorrect.
 As you can see,
 // we have to wrap it in a try-catch because it will throw an error.
 In the
 // `catch` block, we log the error -- seeing that `doSomething()` should
-// not have received the `false` arg at parameter position 2. try {
+// not have received the `true` arg at parameter position 2. try {
   spy.verify().toBeCalledWithArgs("hello", false, ["world"]);
 } catch (error) {